Ramvelampudi/weather-whiz/README.md

 ### API Key

 Weather Whiz relies on the WeatherAPI to fetch weather data.
 To use the program, you need to obtain your own API key from WeatherAPI.com and replace `<YOUR_API_KEY>` in the script with your key.
 Without a valid API key, the program will not be able to fetch weather data.
+The specific API endpoint may not be valid anymore, as this code uses a specific API key and endpoint from the past.
+You might need to replace these with a working API key and endpoint if you plan to use this code with an actual weather API.

 ### Installation